butlerwill1/housing_project/Supporting Documents/LandRegistryDataDoc.md

 D = Delete

 Note that where a transaction changes category type due to misallocation (as above) it will be deleted from the original category type and added to the correct category with a new transaction unique identifier.

+Property Type Notes
+    - we only record the above categories to describe property type, we do not separately identify bungalows
+    - end-of-terrace properties are included in the Terraced category above
+    - ‘Other’ is only valid where the transaction relates to a property type that is not covered by existing values, for example where a property comprises more than one large parcel of land